arhankundu99/Java-concepts-and-os-basics/oops.md

 public double sum(double a, double b){return a+b;}
 ```
 Types of polymorphism:
-1) Overloading.
+1) Overloading. (calls to its methods are done at static binding)
 2) Overriding.(If we inherit the methods of a parent class using `extends` keyword and we want to modify a inherited method in the child class.
-This modification of inherited method is known as overriding).We can only override methods, not class variables
+This modification of inherited method is known as overriding).(calls to its methods are done at dynamic binding).We can only override methods, not class variables
 Java provides operator overloading also. `+` can be used for addition of 2 numbers and concatenation of 2 strings.

+NOTE: Late binding is only used to public access members of a class.
 NOTE: STATIC and FINAL Methods CANNOT be overriden.Final methods can be inherited.
 Static methods CANNOT be inherited.
 ```java
 class A {